 - Evaluations of the effects of timing of prescribed burns and/or managed grazing in grasslands and oak woodlands

 - Investigations of invasive species, as well as of rare or endangered species

 - Evaluations of mowing regimes or managed grazing as substitutions for burning in grasslands

 - Investigations of the use of native plant community remnants as models for restoration plans

 - Evaluations of various restoration techniques, including relay floristics, seeding rates, and canopy removal programs

 - Mapping and exploring the spatial distributions of grassland remnants and species

 Many studies are conducted with the support of, or in partnership with, the Wisconsin Department of Natural Resources, and the National Park Service, and with non-profit agencies such as The Nature Conservancy.

-One of the department’s ecological design interests is “natural landscaping” — the use of native species in settings such as schools, office parks, storm water basins, roadsides, etc. Recent projects include:
+One of the department’s ecological design interests is in “natural landscaping” — the use of native species in urban settings such as schools, office parks, storm water basins, roadsides, etc. Recent projects include:

 - Working with parents, teachers, and students at several area elementary schools to create nature adventure playgrounds and prairie plantings on the school grounds.